-The process of inference is computation intensive and requires a high memory bandwidth to satisfy the low-latency and high-throughput requirement of Edge applications.
+The inference process is computationally intensive and requires a high memory bandwidth to satisfy the low-latency and high-throughput requirements of Edge applications.

-The Vitis AI quantizer now supports TensorFlow (both 1.x and 2.x), and PyTorch. .
+The Vitis AI quantizer supports TensorFlow (1.x and 2.x) and PyTorch.
 The quantizer names are vai_q_tensorflow and vai_q_pytorch, respectively.
-Quantizer for Caffe has been deprecated in Vitis AI 2.5.
-If you want to use Vitis AI quantizer for Caffe, please refer to Vitis AI 2.0.
-In Vitis AI 2.5 and previous versions, for TensorFlow 1.x, the Vitis AI quantizer is based on TensorFlow 1.15 and released with Tensorflow 1.15 package.
-Starting from Vitis AI 3.0, the Vitis AI quantizer is a standalone Python package with several quantization APIs for both Tensorflow1.x and Tensorflow2.x.
-You can import this package, and the Vitis AI quantizer works like a plugin for TensorFlow.
+In Vitis AI 2.5 and earlier versions, the Vitis AI quantizer for TensorFlow 1.x was based on TensorFlow 1.15 and released as part of the TensorFlow 1.15 package.
+However, beginning with Vitis AI 3.0, the Vitis AI quantizer is offered as a standalone Python package featuring multiple quantization APIs for both TensorFlow 1.x and TensorFlow 2.x.
+You can import this package, and once imported, the Vitis AI quantizer functions as a plugin for TensorFlow.

-Post training quantization (PTQ) requires only a small set of unlabeled images to analyze the distribution of activations.
-The running time of quantize calibration varies from a few seconds to several minutes, depending on the size of the neural network.
-Generally, there is some drop in accuracy after quantization.
-However, for some networks such as Mobilenet, the accuracy loss might be large.
-In this situation, quantization aware training (QAT) can be used to further improve the accuracy of the quantized models.
-QAT requires the original training dataset.
-Several epochs of finetuning are needed and the finetune time varies from several minutes to several hours.
+Post-training quantization (PTQ) requires only a small set of unlabeled images to analyze the distribution of activations.
+The run time of post-training quantization varies from a few seconds to several minutes, depending on the neural network size.
+Generally, there is some tolerable drop in accuracy after quantization.
+However, the accuracy loss might be considerable for some networks, such as Mobilenet, and this excessive loss might not be tolerable.
+In such cases, quantization-aware training (QAT) can further improve the accuracy of the quantized models.
+To conduct QAT, the original training dataset is necessary.
+The process requires several epochs of fine-tuning, with the fine-tuning duration ranging from several minutes to hours.
 It is recommended to use small learning rates when performing QAT.

-For PTQ, the cross layer equalization 1 algorithm is implemented.
-Cross layer equalization can improve the calibration performance, especially for networks including depth-wise convolution.
+For post-training quantization, the cross-layer equalization 1 algorithm is implemented.
+Cross-layer equalization can improve calibration performance, especially for networks including depthwise convolution.

 - Markus Nagel et al., Data-Free Quantization through Weight Equalization and Bias Correction, arXiv:1906.04721, 2019.